Stanford University School of Medicine – Endocrine

 Radiation Oncology: Quynh-Thu Li, MD, Beth Beadle, MD, Michael Gensheimer, MD

 Overview: Our endocrine-focused head and neck surgery fellowship (HNES) is distinct from but coordinated with our established head and neck oncologic surgery fellowship (HNOS) at Stanford.
 Because of a growing burden of disease, sophistication of treatment, and demand for expertise in endocrine head and neck surgical care, the Endocrine Head and Neck Surgery fellowship offers advanced training for candidates who wish to provide state of the art, comprehensive management of thyroid and parathyroid disease.
-The fellowship is centered around training in clinical decision-making, ultrasonography, thyroidectomy/parathyroidectomy, central and lateral neck dissection, revision surgery, and management of invasive malignancy.
+The fellowship is centered around training in clinical decision-making, ultrasonography, thyroidectomy/parathyroidectomy, central and lateral neck dissection, revision surgery, management of invasive malignancy, remote-access approaches and office-based procedures including radiofrequency ablation (RFA).
 This framework is complemented by exposure to the spectrum of head and neck surgical oncology and nonsurgical disciplines that provide diagnostic and therapeutic care of, as well as research and teaching in, endocrine and oncologic diseases in the head and neck.

-- to provide comprehensive training of endocrine head and neck surgical fellows in the surgical and medical management of thyroid and parathyroid disease.
+- to provide comprehensive training of endocrine head and neck surgical fellows in the surgical, nonsurgical interventional and medical management of thyroid and parathyroid disease.

 - to foster a multidisciplinary approach to the care of endocrine diseases of the head and neck through collaboration with specialists in otolaryngology – head and neck surgery, general surgery/endocrine surgery, endocrinology, medical oncology, radiation oncology, radiology/nuclear medicine, pathology, thoracic surgery, and speech-language pathology.